 Currently, we attempt to address the following questions:

-1) How can we quantify proteostasis deficiency during cellular stress in real time?
+2) How can we quantify proteostasis deficiency during cellular stress?

 3) How can we detect and understand misfolding and aggregation of intrinsically-disordered proteins, represented by a class of RNA-binding proteins (RBPs) that harbor prion-like domains, in membrane-less organelles?

 4) How can we develop small molecules that could prevent misfolding and aggregation, if any, of RBPs in membrane-less organelles?